 Chris and Máire's concerts have been reviewed in many publications around the world.
-At some pont we'll get around to scanning or transcribing all the reviews, but in the meantime here's a selection of them from THE BELFAST TELEGRAPH (Ireland), CLASSICAL GUITAR MAGAZINE (England), THE WEST AUSTRALIAN (review of Perth concert), CHRISTCHURCH PRESS (New Zealand), THE HERALD (Scotland), THE STAGE (England), THE IRISH TIMES (Ireland), THE WEST AUSTRALIAN (Fairbridge Festival review), EDINBURGH EVENING NEWS (Scotland), IRISH MUSIC MAGAZINE (Ireland), GENERAL-ANZEIGER (Bonn, Germany,) SOUTHERN DAILY ECHO (England), LIVE IRELAND (Chicago, USA), WETHERBY NEWS (England), PLYMOUTH EVENING HERALD (England):
+At some pont we'll get around to scanning or transcribing all the reviews, but in the meantime here's a selection of them from THE BELFAST TELEGRAPH (Ireland), CLASSICAL GUITAR MAGAZINE (England), THE WEST AUSTRALIAN (review of Perth concert), CHRISTCHURCH PRESS (New Zealand), THE HERALD (Scotland), THE STAGE (England), THE IRISH TIMES (Ireland), THE WEST AUSTRALIAN (Fairbridge Festival review), EDINBURGH EVENING NEWS (Scotland), IRISH MUSIC MAGAZINE (Ireland), SOUTHERN DAILY ECHO (England), LIVE IRELAND (Chicago, USA), WETHERBY NEWS (England), PLYMOUTH EVENING HERALD (England), and to start with, GENERAL-ANZEIGER (Bonn, Germany,):

 THE BELFAST TELEGRAPH (Ireland)